RULES - NATIONAL COMPETITION RULES - SPORT CATEGORY

 If there is a sway bar/anti-roll bar you really want that isn't available at Tire Rack, and it meets the intent of the rules of design and availability, you can check our "Alternate Approved Anti-Roll/Sway Bar" list, or use the "contact us" page to request a bar get approved.

-1. Substitution or removal of sway bars may serve no other purpose than that of a sway bar.
+1. Substitution, addition or removal of sway bars may serve no other purpose than that of a sway bar.

 2. No modification to the body, frame, or other components to accommodate sway bar addition or substitution is allowed.
 Non-standard lateral members which connect between the brackets for the bar are not permitted.

-3. The sway bar must run the OE route, and mount to the OE places.
+3. A substituted sway bar must run the OE route, and mount to the OE places.